What to Read Next

 Each day, workers in the United States attend about 11 million meetings, according to a 1998 MCI Conferencing white paper.
 Conservatively, the average employee spends approximately six hours per week in scheduled meetings, with supervisors spending more time than non-supervisors.
 According to some estimates, senior managers attend nearly 23 hours of meetings every week, and people working for large organizations tend to have more meetings than those in smaller ones.

 There are few signs that meeting activity is leveling off or waning.
+One study suggests that the number of meetings attended by the average executive doubled between the 1960s and the 1980s.

 Read the Full ArticleAlready a subscriber?
 Sign in